Important point for Peterborough Sports after a late penalty save against Boston

 GIven that scoring record Sports probably felt more than a touch concerned when Boston took the lead on 28 minutes through Jean Leroy Belehouan who stabbed a corner home from close range at the near post.

-It was almost 2-0 five minutes before the break when Platt’s header from a set-piece crashed into the underside of the crossbar and Mbeka headed the rebound over the bar.
+It was almost 2-0 five minutes before the break when Tomm Platt’s header from a set-piece crashed into the underside of the crossbar and Leburn Mbeka headed the rebound over the bar.

 Most Popular

-Earlier in the half on-loan Posh forward Jonathan Gyamfi almost converted a right-wing cross at the far post, but Sports crucially remained in touch at the break despite creating very little.
+Earlier in the half on-loan Posh forward Johnson Gyamfi almost converted a right-wing cross at the far post, but Sports crucially remained in touch at the break despite creating very little.

-THat all changed eight minutes after the re-tart when Crook’s long reached Dion Sembie-Ferris beyond the visiting defence and his lobbed finish was beautifully placed over the onrushisng ‘keeper and into the net.
+That all changed eight minutes after the re-start when Crook’s long punt reached Dion Sembie-Ferris beyond the visiting defence and his lobbed finish was beautifully placed over the onrushing ‘keeper and into the net.

 It then became a war of attrition with neither side creating much.
 Spencer Keller was presented with Sports’ best chance, but he shot straight at the ‘keeper.